Flatow (district): History

 The area of the Flatow district originally belonged to the Netze District, which was annexed by Prussia in the First Partition of Poland in 1772.
 In 1815, the area around Flatow became part of Regierungsbezirk Marienwerder in the province of West Prussia.
-The Flatow district was founded on April 1, 1818.
+The Flatow district was founded on 1 April 1818.
 It consisted of the five towns Flatow, Kamin, Krojanke, Vandsburg and Zempelburg.
 The capital of the district was the town of Flatow.
 From 1829 to 1878, West Prussia and East Prussia were united to form the Province of Prussia, which belonged to the German Empire from 1871.
+The district was subjected to Germanisation policies.

-After World War I, when the Treaty of Versailles came into force on January 10, 1920, the eastern part of the Flatow district with the towns of Vandsburg, Zempelburg and Kamin was ceded to Poland without a referendum for the purpose of establishing the Polish Corridor.
+After World War I, when the Treaty of Versailles came into force on 10 January 1920, the eastern part of the Flatow district with the towns of Więcbork, Sępólno Krajeńskie and Kamień Krajeński was restored to Poland, which just regained independence.
 30,516 people lived there, of whom 8,600 were Poles.

-On July 1, 1922, the new Prussian province of Grenzmark Posen-West Prussia was formed, which included the Flatow district.
+On 1 July 1922 the new Prussian province of Grenzmark Posen-West Prussia was formed, which included the Flatow district.
 In the same year, the Flatow district was enlarged with the inclusion of the rural community of Schönfeld, which was earlier part of the Kolmar district.
-On October 1, 1938, the Flatow district was incorporated into the Province of Pomerania after the Posen-West Prussia province was dissolved.
+On 1 October 1938 the Flatow district was incorporated into the Province of Pomerania after the Posen-West Prussia province was dissolved.

+From 1933, Głos Pogranicza i Kaszub, a local Polish newspaper, was issued in the district capital.

+Under the Nazi government, repressions of Poles intensified.
+In January 1939, Germany resumed expulsions of Poles and many were also forced to flee.
+The Sturmabteilung, Schutzstaffel, Hitler Youth and Bund Deutscher Osten launched attacks on Polish institutions, schools and activists.
+In mid-1939 the Gestapo carried out arrests of Polish activists, teachers and entrepreneurs.
+The Poles tried to resist German persecution, but some were forced to escape German arrest and thus fled to Poland.

+During the German invasion of Poland, which started World War II in September 1939, persecution further intensified with mass arrests of Polish activists, who were detained in temporary camps in Lipka and the neighbouring city of Piła, and then deported to concentration camps, as well as expulsions and closure of Polish schools and enterprises.
+During the war, the German Nazi government operated several forced labour subcamps of the Stalag II-B prisoner-of-war camp in the district.
 In the spring of 1945, the Flatow district was occupied by the Red Army.
-After the end of World War II, the district became part of Poland under the terms of the Potsdam Agreement.
+After the end of World War II, the district became again part of Poland under the terms of the Potsdam Agreement.